Duel Mode: 1v1 Competitive Sudoku

 Scoring in Duel mode follows the same system as the rest of Sudoku Royale: you earn points for every correct cell placement, with faster placements earning more points.
 The total score at the end of the round determines the winner.

-Because there is only one round and one opponent, scoring strategy in Duels is more straightforward than in Battle Royale.
-There is no need to pace yourself for multiple rounds or calculate whether you are safe from elimination.
+Because there is only one opponent, scoring strategy in Duels is more straightforward than in a multi-round Tournament.
+There is no need to pace yourself across several rounds or calculate whether you are safe from a cut.
 Every point matters from the first second to the last, and the only question is whether your total score beats your opponent's.

 Speed Versus Accuracy